ivesmb/ivesmb/README.md

 ### Hi there 👋

+#I'm a cartographic engineering student at the Federal Rural University of Amazonia (UFRA).
+I've worked at the institution as a monitor for the subjects of programming techniques and algorithms.
+My work is focused on developing geospatial and engineering solutions, using python, javascript and R as my main programming languages.
+I also have an affinity with web page development (HTML, CSS and JavaScript).

+Translated with DeepL.com (free version)
 <!--
 **ivesmb/ivesmb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.